All courses are 10 weeks; lessons are 1 hour. | Missed the introduction lesson? Take up contact.

 - Missed lessons: we encourage to make up for missed lessons.
 You can come more than ten times in the same course.

-- Public Holidays and days off: There are no public Holidays in this trimester.
+- Public Holidays: there are no Holidays in this trimester

-- School holidays: there is no break for short school holidays.
+- Holidays: there is no interruption for short school Holidays.

 - Performances: because of possible performances, some lessons may be moved up or replaced.

-The tango courses on five levels form the basis of our lessons:
+The tango courses on four levels form the basis of our lessons: